janF19/Andie-Image-Editor/README.md

     c.
 Invert colours, which changes the red, blue and green values to their negative values

 ## Code refrectoring/additional build instructions
 1. we added a protected method within the andie file called restartAndShowGUI which instead of having a new image panel get made when opening up a new image it uses the existing image but just changes jpanel text.
-This was done to switch the jpanel texts between different languages whilst preserving the editing done on the image.
+This was done to switch the jpanel texts between different languages whilst preserving the editing done on the images.